PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState; the independently inferred fallback IR call passes the explicit `None` boundary.

+The adjacent late residual fan-out is a third indexed owner in `passes/sinet_shuffle_residual_layout.py`.
+It recognizes the semantic island `two NHWC inputs -> two NCHW adapters -> ADD -> MUL -> ADD -> PReLU`, where exactly one input comes from a channel-last Concat.
+The PReLU feeds both a conv-side NCHW-to-NHWC adapter and at least one legacy NCHW consumer.
+Matching does not depend on the former fixed 40-by-40 spatial guard: exact rank-four shape and dynamic-signature permutations, one floating dtype, unique producers, consumer multiplicity, public boundaries, and dependency order are the contract.

+The ADD/MUL/ADD/PReLU island is lifted to NHWC and the two input adapters are removed.
+PReLU produces the existing canonical NHWC post tensor directly.
+The old post adapter remains as the one inverse NHWC-to-NCHW adapter and produces the former PReLU tensor name, preserving every later legacy consumer and repeated input slot.
+The canonical post tensor is not overwritten or re-permuted; the three affine intermediates adopt its exact shape, signature, logical layout, and physical layout, while the legacy tensor retains its NCHW contract.

+Affine and PReLU constants must be finite, same-dtype, private constants that broadcast in the original NCHW operation.
+Non-scalars are explicitly rotated and must also broadcast in the target NHWC operation.
+This replaces the old size-specific assumption and safely supports raw channel constants as well as already-oriented rank-four constants when their actual axes make both graphs valid.
+Constants shared across roles are updated once; unrelated consumers receive one deterministic clone.
+The retained permutation constant is part of the same transaction and is cloned when another Transpose still needs its original value.

+The complete plan is resolved again before apply.
+Clone names, operator indices, metadata targets, output renames, and both removals are preflighted before the first mutation.
+Candidate traversal uses one differential `ModelIRGraphIndex`, deterministic graph order, a configurable 32-rewrite ceiling, success-only pruning, and optional Session `LayoutState` synchronization.
+The former 331-line raw helper is a 17-line compatibility dispatcher and its production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter